Fort Lauderdale Hurricane and Property Damage Claim Lawyers

 Floridians Shouldn’t Take Bad Faith Insurance Lying Down

 The best thing you can do if your insurance company refuses to cover the extent of your hurricane damage is to talk with an experienced hurricane and property damage attorney.
-The Lawlor, White & Murphey Law Firm has extensive experience serving the South Florida community with hurricane damage insurance claims as well as property and casualty claims.
+The Fort Lauderdale Hurricane and Property Damage Claim Lawyers at Lawlor, White & Murphey have extensive experience serving the South Florida community with hurricane damage insurance claims as well as property and casualty claims.
 We also serve public adjusters, contractors, and restoration companies who are having difficulty getting paid by an insurance company.

-At Lawlor, White & Murphey, a knowledgeable attorney can help you assess the true monetary worth of the damage to your house, sending an independent inspector to investigate, if necessary.
+At Lawlor, White & Murphey, our knowledgeable Fort Lauderdale Hurricane and Property Damage Claim Lawyers can help you assess the true monetary worth of the damage to your house, sending an independent inspector to investigate, if necessary.
 We’ll also go over all your interactions with your insurance company to help you determine if the company’s decision was made in bad faith, and if it was, we’ll work to get you the compensation you deserve.

 If your home or business was damaged in a South Florida hurricane and your insurance company hasn’t lived up to their contract with you, it’s up to you to hold them accountable and get your building back to what it was before the storm.

 To schedule a free consultation with the law firm of Lawlor, White & Murphey, you can either fill out our online contact form here, or call us at your convenience.